shortrye997/ecse275-FinalProject-Group3/README.md

 + Ryan Shorter:
   - Obstacle Logic
     - Created and arranged obstacles in roadmap simulation in multiple different scenes
+    - Experimented with changes in environment and ensuring sucessful simulations
     - Developed logic for vehicle's interaction with obstacles
     - Programmed path-planning to reroute A-Star accounting for new obstacles
   - Project write up